 Supplements and natural medicines, in the treatment of COS will usually fall into one of three therapeutic categories; namely, antimicrobial/antifungals to directly kill yeast, immune supporting substances, as well as probiotics to restore healthy gut bacteria.

-All supplements listed below are available in high grade pharmaceutical quality in our Choice Nutrition Online store, password is "choice".
+All supplements listed below are available in high grade pharmaceutical quality in our online store.